+A visit to Bosham reveals a very pretty coastal town with firm connections to the Godwine clan.
 In an earlier post, I conjectured that Earl Godwine may have used Bosham as one of his main residences.
 It makes sense, since it is one of the only places in England actually drawn in the Bayeux Tapestry; Harold departed from Bosham before his fateful visit to Normandy.

 Although I couldn’t find a “Harold Slept Here” marker, it was clear that Bosham claimed him as one of their own, and were very proud of their heritage.